Building a Dynamic SaaS Email Marketing Strategy – A Guide [2024]

 What is SaaS Email Marketing?

-You’ll likely have different goals, target audiences, layouts, and writing style or tone in each email campaign.
-But they will all be a big piece of your SaaS digital marketing strategy since you can interact individually with each target throughout the customer journey.
-Email campaigns support business growth by combining all of your marketing efforts across the sales funnel – including lead generation, lead nurturing, customer retention, and customer support.
+You’ll likely have different goals, target audiences, and layouts, as well as a differing writing style and tone in each email campaign.
+But they will each play an important role within your SaaS digital marketing strategy since you can interact individually with each target throughout the customer journey.

 Types of SaaS Emails

-There are many types of SaaS emails you can integrate into your digital marketing strategy, like the ones described below.
-The key is knowing where to start and how to choose the right types of emails for your business and target market.
-This will depend on many things, including your customers’ pain points and the goals of your business.
-Above all, never send emails that aren’t useful and meaningful or relevant to your user base – remember, they’ve subscribed because they believe you have something valuable to offer.
-If you let them down, you could lose them.
+There are many types of SaaS emails you can integrate into your digital marketing strategy.
+The key is knowing where to start and how to choose the right types of targeted emails for your business and target market.
+This will depend on many things, including your customers’ pain points and your business goals.

 Onboarding emails

-Onboarding emails are automatically sent once a new user signs up for your product and their email address is added to your list.
-They help with ensuring new users finish signing up and activating their account so they can start getting value from your product smoothly, right away.
-This is much like an account manager or customer support person would do manually, but the automation saves time and resources.
-Your onboarding might be fairly straightforward or quite complex, depending on the design and nature of your product.
-Regardless, when you don’t onboard your users properly, you’re literally throwing away sales & marketing budget, while good onboarding can help grow your revenue.
-It’s your job to make the process as easy and fast as possible for your users.
+Onboarding emails are automatically sent once a new user signs up for your product, and their email address is added to your list.
+This type of activation email assists new users in completing their sign-up and creating their accounts, so they can start benefiting from your product right away.
+This is much like what an account manager or customer support person would do manually, but the automation saves time and resources.

 1. Success with new user onboarding sequence

-If users sign up for a paid plan once their trial is up, the team sees their next 30 days as prime opporunity to guide them and show them the value of what the product offers.
-At this stage, emails are focused around customer testimonials and case studies.
-When people can see themselves in others and understand how something has worked for them, they have a much easier time imagining the same thing for themselves.
-As the saying goes, “If I can do it, you can do it.”
+If users sign up for a paid plan once their trial is up, the team sees their next 30 days as a prime opportunity to guide them and show them the value of what the product offers.
+At this stage, emails center on customer testimonials and case studies.
+When people can see how others have achieved success with the product, they have a much easier time imagining the same scenario for themselves, making customer acquisition even easier.

-2. Demo and webinar pitches target larger audiences
+2. Demo pitches target larger audiences

 3. Win-backs for the win